GRI 102-1, GRI 102-2, GRI 102-6, GRI 102-7, GRI 102-9

-50Hertz operates one of the most modern electricity transmission grids in Europe in northern and eastern Germany.
-Thereby the supply of electricity to 18 million people is secured around the clock.
-Across 10 locations, 50Hertz acts as an interface between energy producers and distribution grid operators and large-scale consumers.
-With a team of 1,120 employees, 50Hertz ensures that electricity operates continuously.
-50Hertz manages the distribution of 10,490 kilometers of lines.
-It coordinates the electricity market players in the grid area as well as managing and coordinating the electricity market players, manages and coordinates balancing groups and puts electricity from renewable energies that is not directly sold onto the electricity exchange.
-To ensure successful energy transition, 50Hertz develops innovative solutions for the system and market integration of intermittent renewable energies.
+50Hertz operates one of Europe’s most modern electricity transmission grids in northern and eastern Germany, thereby ensuring some 18 million people are supplied with electricity – 24 hours a day, 365 days a year.
+In 10 locations, 50Hertz acts as an interface between energy producers on the one hand and both distribution grid operators and major consumers on the other with 1,265 employees to supply electricity around the clock.
+50Hertz operates 10,380 kilometres of lines and coordinates the electricity market players in the grid area, manages and coordinates balancing groups and puts electricity from renewable energies that is not directly sold onto the electricity exchange.
+In order to help successfully shape the energy transition and reach its self-defined goal of being able to cover the electricity consumption in its grid area with 100% renewable energy by 2032, 50Hertz is developing innovative solutions to aid the system and market integration of volatile renewable energies.

 We develop, build and maintain our transmission grid according to long term needs.
 We heavily invest in the integration of renewable energy, the development of an offshore high-voltage grid and the construction of interconnectors to facilitate the integration of the European energy market.
 By doing so, Elia Group drives the transition to tomorrow’s energy system.